Engaged Community Service

 The program is based on a professional learning package aimed at enhancing the capacity of teachers and pre-service teachers in meeting the needs of the contemporary child in the classroom.
 This is accomplished by engaging teachers in shared sustained thinking about the teaching of morals and values and how to actively teach and model these behaviours.

-The program was developed so that it sat within the theory framework with credibility for the education sector.
+The program was developed so that it sat within the theoretical framework with credibility for the education sector.

-The program had three components; program design, industry partnership and engagement with teachers and community.
+The program had three components; program design, industry partnership and engagement with teachers and the community.